 The Invisible Man was the only one of Universal’s horror movie franchises in the thirties and forties that never went completely belly-up.
-The best of the sequels is without question the first, The Invisible Man Returns, from 1940.
+The best of the sequels is without question the first, The Invisible Man Returns, from 1940, scripted by SF icon Curt Siodmak, who would go on to greater fame in 1941 with The Wolf Man and the 1942 novel Donovan’s Brain, and scripted many of Universal’s horror and SF films of the forties, and worked within the genre in other studios as well.
 Future horror icon Vincent Price takes over the bandages and fedora from Claude Rains, and he does so in magnificent fashion.
 While clearly falling into the B-category, the film is stylishly directed by Joe May, and Price gets good backup from the likes of Cedric Hardwicke, Nan Grey and Cecil Kellaway.
 This time the invisible man is a factory director who is framed for murder, and uses his invisibility to smoke out the real culprits.
 The script is somewhat erratic and sags in places, but the brilliantly directed scene in which the Scotland Yard chase the invisible menace through a mansion is reason enough to see the movie.
 Special effects master John Fulton also pulls up new rabbits from his hat, improving the effects from his previous film.
 Read the full review here.

 Somewhat surprisingly, perhaps, the Top 3 starts off with a contender from the Czech Republic, Otakar Vávra’s surreal Krakatit from 1948, adapted from Karel Capek’s novel of the same name.
 An inventor (Karel Höger) invents a new super-explosive called Krakatit.
 Or does he?
 Or is it all just a fever dream?
 He meets a beautiful woman without a face, gets recruited to a secret peace movement that bans his own bomb, suffers nightmares about the horror he has unleashed upon the world, and is approached by a mysterious man called D’Hemon about his invention.
 In what he figures are lucid moments, he is cared for by a nurse.